High-risk Hematologic Malignancies

-Omidubicel is an advanced cell therapy under development as a potential life-saving allogeneic hematopoietic stem cell (bone marrow) transplant solution for patients with hematologic malignancies (blood cancers).
+Omidubicel is a NAM-enabled stem cell therapy candidate under development as a potential life-saving allogeneic hematopoietic stem cell (bone marrow) transplant solution for patients with hematologic malignancies (blood cancers).
 Omidubicel is the first bone marrow transplant product to receive Breakthrough Therapy Designation from the U.S. Food and Drug Administration and has also received Orphan Drug Designation in the U.S. and EU.

 Omidubicel has been studied in an international, multi-center, randomized Phase 3 clinical study evaluating its safety and efficacy compared to standard umbilical cord blood transplant.

 - The study achieved its primary endpoint (p<0.001).
 In the intent-to-treat analysis, median time to neutrophil engraftment was 12 days for patients receiving omidubicel (95% CI: 10-15 days) compared to 22 days for the comparator group (95% CI: 19-25 days).